 For several years, there was a rumor going around that email marketing was dead.
 However, the truth is that this method of marketing has remained an extremely effective way to reach potential customers and convert them into real buyers.
 If you put time and effort into creating an email list, it gives you the ability to reach this audience any time.
 After all, your customers and prospects are just feet away from their mobile devices at all times.

 When you use email marketing, take advantage of all it has to offer.
-You can gather a large amount of data that can be used to evaluate overall performance and to make improvements to help improve unsubscribe rates, spam complaints, click-through rates, and open rates.
+You can gather a large amount of data that can be used to evaluate overall performance.
+Then, you can make improvements to help improve unsubscribe rates, spam complaints, click-through rates, and open rates.
 The question is, what can you do to improve your email marketing performance?

 How to improve your email marketing

 Here are seven tips to help you improve your email marketing efforts.

 1. Verify and scrub your established email list regularly

 There’s no question you can gather a large amount of data, including alternative data, by having an email list.
 However, if it isn’t accurate, what good is it?
 You have taken the time to create an email form and curate names and addresses of interested individuals who have opted in, right?

 That’s great.
 Unfortunately, it’s not always accurate.
 The fact is, when someone is adding their email address to your list, it is possible that they have made a mistake, have provided a fake email completely, or they have changed to use a new email address.